Applying Bayesian Inference and deterministic anisotropy to retrieve the molecular structure $|\Psi(\boldsymbol{R})|^2$ distribution from gas-phase diffraction experiments: Code Availability

 Our method relies heavily on two fitting procedures that will likely be the most important steps of the analysis as they define the $C_{lmk}(q)$ coefficients and $\sigma_{lmk}(q)$.
 Below, we describe how one performs these fits analytically by minimizing the $\chi^2$.
 These analytical methods, however, will struggle to fit the measured time dependence with ADMs if there is not enough anisotropy and/or there is poor SNR.
-We therefore highly encourage one to validate the below, or their own, fitting procedure on their expected simulated data.
-One can employ L1 regularization techniques to improve these fits, but will likely have to use gradient descent since the derivative of $|x|$ is undefined at $x=0$ and we do not know the sign of the \blm{} and $C_{lmk}(q)$ coefficients.
+We highly encourage one to explore molecule-specific systematics to $C_{lmk}(q)$ by fitting simulated diffraction patterns.
+One can employ L1 regularization techniques to improve these fits.
+Since the derivative of $|x|$ is undefined at $x=0$ and we do not know the sign of the \blm{} and $C_{lmk}(q)$, one will need to employ coordinate or gradient descent methods when using L1 regularization.
 Gradient descent will be much slower for numerous fits and should be used if the analytical approach is insufficient.
+Coordinate descent is much faster than gradient descent but will likely be considerably slower as well. fits.